learn-co-curriculum/react-hooks-webpack-and-react/README.md

 ...
 ```

-In the last couple of labs we have been using `npm start` to run our code in the browser and `npm test` to run our tests.
-The commands have been running Babel and **Webpack** to transpile our code into executable JS for all browsers.
+Unfortunately, this is not very practical.
+We need to, by 'hand', combine JavaScript code from multiple files into one.
+Introducing Webpack!

-[Webpack][Webpack] lets us require modules using Node's version of the CommonJS module system.
-This means that we can include external JS code in our JavaScript files (both local files as well as `node_modules` installed with `npm`).
+[Webpack][Webpack] lets us combine different automatically.
+This means that we can freely import external JS code in our JavaScript files (both local files as well as `node_modules` installed with `npm`) and trust that Webpack, before we send clients our JS code over the internet, intelligently packages it up for us.
 In a simplified example:
   - File `siliconOverlord.js` has space-age AI code in it
   - File `enslaveHumanity.js` wants to make use of this other file and send it to browsers all over the internet.
   - Instead of always sending both `enslaveHumanity.js` and `siliconOverlord.js` to browsers, one after the other, **Webpack** pre-bundles them together into a single file that can be sent instead: `singularity.js`

 If you have been working with dependencies already (`gem`s in rails, `require` in vanilla JS, etc.) you may have noticed we did not need any tool like Webpack to work with code written in other files.
 While this is true, and we don't _need_ Webpack to do this, let's highlight the problem Webpack solves before trying to understand it:.

 When compiling a React application with Webpack, it'll check every file for dependencies that it needs to import, and also include that code.
-In more technical terms, it's traversing the dependency tree and inlining those dependencies in our script.
-What we'll end up with is one big JS file that includes _all_ of our code, including any dependencies (like `React`, your components, your `npm` modules, etc.) in that file too.
+In more technical terms, it's traversing the dependency tree and inlining those dependencies in our application.
+What we'll end up with is one big JS file that includes _all_ of our code, including any dependencies (like `jQuery`, your components, your `npm` modules, etc.) in that file too.
 The convenience of this is not to be underestimated: one file, with _all_ of our code, means we only need to transfer a single thing to our clients when they ask for our React applications!

 Enough theory, let's take a look at a rudimentary example of how Webpack does this.
 Let's assume we have the following application on our server that we want to share with the world: